NHCS Nominated For The Cultures of Resistance Award

 Nevis Island is the smaller of the two islands that make up the small Caribbean island nation of Saint Christopher (St. Kitts) and Nevis.
 A former British colony, the islands became independent in 1983.
 They are separated by a 2-mile wide channel known as “The Narrows”.

-Nevis is not very commercially developed.
-It is still a very quiet and relaxing island, and a lot safer than many Caribbean islands.
-The local people who live on Nevis Island are kind and welcoming, but Nevisians who don’t work with tourists on a regular basis tend to be shy at first.
+Nevis is not overly developed, it is still a very quiet and relaxing island, and a lot safer than many Caribbean islands.
+The local people who live on the island of Nevis are kind and welcoming, but Nevisians who don’t work with tourists on a regular basis tend to be shy at first.
 Nevis has one of the highest literacy rates in the world; education and religion are very important aspects of the islanders’ lives.

 The island of Nevis is divided into five parishes: